c-andry/landscape-area-measurements/README.md

 This workflow focuses specifically on commercial parcels, and will outline an approach for retailers to remotely calculate the total landscaped area of these properties using classified 1 meter resolution NAIP imagery, county parcel data, and point locations of irrigation meters.

-# Packages used
-* geopandas
-* matplotlib
-* earthpy
-* rioxarray
-* rasterio
-* scikit-learn
+# Description of files in this repository
+* landscape-area-measurements.ipynb : Notebook that classifies imagery and calculates total commercial landscaped area for a given agency's service area.
+* lam-functions.py : Module containing functions for running notebook.
+* landscape-area-measurements.html : Blog post describing project and displaying results.

+# Running this workflow

+## Environment
+This workflow utilizes the <a href="https://github.com/earthlab/earth-analytics-python-env" target="_blank"> earth-analytics-python environment </a>.

-# Data used
+## Data used
-* 4-band NAIP imagery rasters
+* 4-band NAIP imagery rasters - Individual tiles can be downloaded from <a href="https://earthexplorer.usgs.gov/" target="_blank"> USGS Earth Explorer </a>.
-* County parcel shapefile
+* County parcel shapefile - e.g. <a href="https://geohub.lacity.org/datasets/lahub::la-county-parcels/about" target="_blank"> LA County Parcel Data </a>.
-* Landcover training polygon shapefile
+* Landcover training polygon shapefile - For this workflow, shapefile was manually created in ArcGIS Pro.
 * Agency (or area of interest) service area boundary shapefile

-# Description of files in this repository
-landscape-area-measurements.ipynb : Notebook that classifies imagery and calculates total commercial landscaped area for a given agency's service area.

-# Analysis Workflow
+## Analysis Workflow
 * Open landscape-area-measurements.ipynb notebook
 * Change directory to where data are stored
 * Run notebook